vp-brands.com Listed by lockbit5 Ransomware Group

 We produce quality spirits, evolve brands and push boundaries.
 As far as it takes.

-On May 7, 2026, the ransomware group LockBit5 added vp-brands.com to its public leak site, confirming that internal files had been exfiltrated from the spirits company during a ransomware attack.
+On May 7, 2026, the ransomware group LockBit5 added vp-brands.com to its public leak site, claiming that internal files had been exfiltrated from the spirits company during a ransomware attack.
 Anyone whose personal information appears in those files — customers, employees, suppliers, or business partners — now faces the risk that their data is publicly available or already circulating among criminals.

 Public reporting indicates that LockBit5 listed the vp-brands.com domain on its leak site on May 7, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 The exact number of people affected remains unknown, and the precise contents of the leaked files have not been independently verified in open sources.
 Available reporting describes the exposed material as internal documents rather than a structured database of customer records, though such files frequently contain names, contact details, financial information, and employee data.